sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Find And Replace Using Regex Advanced
 ----------------------------------------

-Below is a sample workflow which contains Find And Replace Using Regex Advanced processor in Fire Insights.
+Below is a sample workflow which contains Find And Replace Using Regex Advanced processor in Sparkflows.
 It demonstrates the usage of Find And Replace Using Regex Advanced node to replace a string pattern with another using Regex Expression.
 This node facilitates multiple transformations in one go.

 It does the following processing of data: